-Charcot's "grande hystérie," with its initial period simulating epilepsy and its subsequent phases of contortions, kicking, and struggling (clownism), attitudes passionées (opisthotonos, crucifixion attitude, etc.), and delirium, often with hallucinations of animals, is rare in this country, and nowadays it is uncommon even in France; but, once seen, it is a magnificent performance and can never be forgotten.
+Charcot's "grande hystérie," with its initial period simulating epilepsy and its subsequent phases of contortions, kicking, and struggling (clownism), attitudes passionées (opisthotonos, crucifixion attitude, &c.), and delirium, often with hallucinations of animals, is less common in this country than in France, but once seen, it is a magnificent performance and can never be forgotten.
 It is totally unlike any kind of epileptic or organic fit, and its diagnosis is easy.
 It may last from a quarter of an hour to several hours at a time.
-It can usually be arrested by energetic faradism, by dashing cold water on the face and chest, or by the hypodermic administration of apomorphine.
-This "status hystericus" is commoner than the "status epilepticus," but the patient, although perhaps a little tired, has no subsequent stupor such as that which succeeds a severe epileptic fit.
+This "status hystericus" is commoner than the "status epilepticus," but the patient has no subsequent stupor such as that which succeeds a severe epileptic fit.

 Amongst other varieties of fits, to which we can only briefly refer, we may mention catalepsy, in which the patient suddenly becomes speechless, motionless, and stiff.
 Sometimes she is conscious all through the fit, at other times she is in a dreamy mental state.
 Meanwhile, if the limbs be passively moved into any posture, however fantastic, they remain fixed there like a doll's limbs.
-I remember a case in which the patient, a woman of 28, could be lifted up during the attack by the head and heels and laid across two chairs like a log.
-Catalepsy in its most severe form is also met with in dementia præcox.
+In one case of mine the patient, a woman of 28, could be lifted up during the attack by the head and heels and laid across two chairs like a log.

 Hysterical trance may come on spontaneously, or may succeed a hysterical paroxysm.
 It is a condition in which the patient appears as if in a deep sleep; but the muscles are seldom completely relaxed, and we may observe slight tremors of the eyelids.
-In more severe cases the heart and respiration may become so feeble and slow that the condition simulates death.
+In more severe cases, the heart and respiration may become so feeble and slow that the condition simulates death.
 Hysterical trance may last hours, days, or weeks; and several cases have been authenticated in which such a patient has been buried alive, either deliberately, as in the case of some Indian fakirs, or by accident in this country.
 Novelists know this, and when the heroine is thus buried, she is exhumed in the last chapter by the villain for the sake of a magnificent diamond ring on her finger; whilst her finger is being cut, to get the ring off, the patient awakes.

-We can only mention other varieties, such as somnambulism and double consciousness; this latter, when in extreme degree, being a condition in which the patient's character alternates between normal and abnormal, the two individualities being mutually unconscious of each other, but each one, as its turn comes, takes up the thread where it had previously left off.
+We can only mention other varieties, such as somnambulism and double consciousness, this latter, when in extreme degree, being a condition in which the patient's character alternates between normal and abnormal, the two individualities being mutually unconscious of each other, but each one, as its turn comes, takes up the thread where it had previously left off.